Start building today!

 Package prepared foodstuffs

-Teaches the skills and knowledge required to package and label prepared foodstuffs for storage and transportation.
+This unit teaches you the skills and knowledge required to package and label prepared foodstuffs for storage and transportation.
+It requires the ability to check the quality of food and select correct packaging materials.

 Participate in safe work practices